orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - [ ] Making a non theorem a theorem holding all properties and symmetries except its initial violation.
 It's not necessarily: "But that's not inside the definition of what this thing is supposed to be" - it's merely, well apparently I can do this, so your abstraction/description/implementation/... is clearly ignorant of something (obviously).
 - [ ] Deletion of information

-- [ ] Unknowns & inconsistencies driving curiosity?   ; same with items, finding hints of quests
+- [ ] Unknowns & inconsistencies driving curiosity?   ; same with items, finding hints of possible quests to pursue

 *Unusual exploration, sporadic, probing*
 - TODO: How about treating something like something which the context says it's not?
 (Could apply this sort of thing in some fidelity/consistency checking mechanism as a way of fuzzing the fidelity mechanism)
 	- Trying again: doesn't change?